-Cannabis productions was deemed an essential service by the Government of Ontario, and as a result all three of the Company's production facilities have remained open with no material adverse effect on operations.
+Cannabis productions was deemed an essential service by the Government of Ontario, and as a result all four of the Company's production facilities have remained open with no material adverse effect on operations.
+As previously noted, COVID-19 related travel restrictions have led to a delay in the inspection required for the Company's EU-GMP certification application.